The New IT Worker

-Everyone is jumping on Cloud technologies right now, and we fully support this trend.
-We're focused on it for many reasons, primarily because of the over-arching benefits of scale.
-I wanted to take a minute and provide another reason that is less apparent, and that is, the ability to shift the way you staff your "IT" team.
+Everyone is jumping on Cloud technologies, and we fully support this trend.
+We're focused on it for many reasons; most of which roll up to the over-arching benefits of scale.
+I wanted to take a minute and speak to a reason that is less apparent, and that is, the ability to shift the way you staff your "IT" team.

-P.S.
-To our IT Admin friends, nothing against the work you have done managing traditional infrastructure.
+PS.
+To our IT Admin friends, we love you!
+This is not a criticism of the work we've all done the last 20 or 30 years, but things are changing rapidly due to Cloud and Software as a Service.
 We hope you're investing time to learn Microsoft 365 and Azure.
 If you are, we'd love to talk about having your join our team to work on our transformation projects!